hucheng-IIE/PECF/README.md

 </body>

 ## 4.Generalization Tests
 We reduced the training set size on the Egypt dataset to observe changes in model performance.
 We set the training set size to 20%, 40%, 60%, and 80% of the dataset, and measured the performance of the PECF model using the evaluation metric BACC.
-The baseline methods included Glean, which performed best on event prediction tasks in the Egypt dataset, and a state-of-the-art (SOTA) method based on causal inference for event prediction.
+The baselines included Glean, the best baseline method on event prediction in the Egypt dataset, and a state-of-the-art (SOTA) causal inference method for event prediction.

 The experimental results are shown in the figure below.
 We can observe that as the training set size decreases, PECF maintains relatively good performance, **demonstrating that PECF effectively handles data missingness using counterfactual outcomes**.
 <body>
     <div style="display:flex; justify-content:center; flex-wrap:wrap;">
         <div align=center>